JakubPawinski/gitcode-solutions/README.md

 </div>

-> **🚀 First Blood Achieved: JavaScript Enthusiast Cracking Arrays & Hash Tables**
+> **Aspiring Developer | Beginning the Journey**

-I just solved my first coding challenge, an easy array problem, using JavaScript with a 100% success rate.
-My submissions run in under 300 ms and AI reviews highlight clean code.
-I'm eager to build on this momentum and tackle more complex algorithms.
+A dedicated problem solver with 1 problems solved and a 100% success rate.
+Currently on a 1-day coding streak.

 ---